dpatlut/AARQ/README.md

                           			NewsLetter.weekly_deliver(user)
                         		end

+                        		Batch Size =>
+                        		How much do we split it up?
+10 items batch size : 5 = 2 batches of 5
-                        		Batch Size => Which primary id you want to stop at Start => Which primary id to start on
+                        		Start => Which primary id to start on

 3. Conditions ( If Jason is.... where... )